 SCAN - The SCAN function samples all the stations with strong signals on the selected band.
 To activate it, press the SCAN button, then release it.
-When the system is in the SCAN mode, SCAN shows in the display.
+You will see SCAN in the display.
 The system will scan up the band for a station with a strong signal.
 When it finds one, it will stop and play that station for approximately five seconds.
 If you do nothing, the system will then scan for the next strong station and play that for five seconds.
 When it plays a station that you want to continue listening to, press the SCAN button again.